Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_70kHz_trimming_LK/README.md

 - After powering the board LED2 flashes 5 times and turns on permanently.
   This is the indication that the software has started successfully and is now waiting for user interaction.
-- By pressing BUTTON1 the TriCore™ Cpu0 enters *Standby Mode* and gives further control to SCR.
+- By pressing BUTTON1 the TriCore™ Cpu0 enters *standby mode* and gives further control to SCR.
   Now LED1 and LED2 stop blinking and RTC activity can only be seen on the external LED connected to P33.4 (X2-32).
 - The external LED connected to P33.4 (X2-32) flashes slowly (interval 1s) 3 times before the first trimming cycle is started.
-- For this the TriCore™ domain exits *Standby Mode*, starts the trimming cycle, updates the RTC compare value and the counter for next trimming cycle in shared XRAM memory and returns to *Standby Mode* which can be observed by LED2 turning on for a short time.
+- For this the TriCore™ domain exits *standby mode*, starts the trimming cycle, updates the RTC compare value and the counter for next trimming cycle in shared XRAM memory and returns to *standby mode* which can be observed by LED2 turning on for a short time.
-- After the first trimming cycle the RTC interval is changed to ~0.2s and the *Standby Mode* should last for approximately 5s before the next periodic trimming cycle is started.
+- After the first trimming cycle the RTC interval is changed to ~0.2s and the *standby mode* should last for approximately 5s before the next periodic trimming cycle is started.
-- A short press of BUTTON1 causes a wake-up of the TriCore™ domain from *Standby Mode* via external interrupt.
+- A short press of BUTTON1 causes a wake-up of the TriCore™ domain from *standby mode* via external interrupt.
   This is shown by LED2 turning on permanently and LED1 blinking in RTC interval (same interval as external LED connected to P33.4).
   Now the software is now waiting for user interaction.
-- Another short press of BUTTON1 causes a reset of the counter for next trimming cycle in shared XRAM memory, the return to *Standby Mode* and a restart of the periodic trimming approximately every 5s.
+- Another short press of BUTTON1 causes a reset of the counter for next trimming cycle in shared XRAM memory, the return to *standby mode* and a restart of the periodic trimming approximately every 5s.
-- Pressing the external button connected to P33.12 (X1-04) triggers the *PINB Wake-up* event which causes the TriCore™ domain to exit *Standby Mode*.
+- Pressing the external button connected to P33.12 (X1-04) triggers the *PINB wake-up* event which causes the TriCore™ domain to exit *standby mode*.
 This is indicated by LED2 flashing 3 times and turn on permanently.
 - Now LED1 starts to blink in RTC interval indicating that the software has entered the final endless loop.

 ## References